huzhike/HelloGit/README.md

 # HelloGit
-first time to use github
+first time to use github.
+Make and commit changes.